aungkkmo/burmese_corpus_scraper/README.md

 2. **Content selector not found**: Verify the CSS/XPath selector on the article detail pages
 3. **Engine failures**: Try forcing a specific engine with `--force-engine`
 4. **Proxy issues**: Disable proxy rotation or use `--test-proxies` flag

+### ✅ Verified Configurations

+The `sites.example.yaml` file contains **tested and verified** selectors and settings for supported sites:

+- **VOA Burmese**: Confirmed working selectors and pagination settings
+- **BBC Burmese**: Updated selectors for current site structure
+- **Irrawaddy**: Configured with proper delay ranges for JS-heavy content
+- **RFA Burmese**: Standard configuration for basic pagination
+- **Myanmar Now**: Optimized for proxy usage and click-based pagination

+**Tip**: If you're having issues with a site, check if it's already configured in `sites.example.yaml` with verified selectors before creating custom configurations.

 ### Debugging